The beer scene is growing in Arkansas’ capitol city of Little Rock. There are several excellent breweries in Little Rock to enjoy a great craft beer.

 Hence, Diamond Bear.

 We tried two flights which included every beer on the menu as well as a delicious root beer.
-My husband and I dined here together and ranked our choices.

 My favorite was the Pale Ale which also happens to be the most award winning beer in Arkansas.
 I also really liked the Little Red Strawberry Lager.
 It smells more like strawberry than it tastes which is actually quite nice.